How to Make Your Own 3D Printed Lithophane

 Finely detailed and delicate, lithophanes are best suited for 3D printing on a high-resolution stereolithography (SLA) printer.
 Plastic extrusion (FDM) printers will produce thicker layers and unsightly buildup that diminish the appearance of the image.

-In this tutorial, we’ll walk you through the process of creating lithophanes on the Form 2 SLA 3D printer in three simple steps.
+In this tutorial, we’ll walk you through the process of creating 3D printed lithophanes on a Formlabs SLA 3D printer in three simple steps.

 - Formlabs White Resin